Skip to content

 SpiraTest connection settings are shared between Rapise and RapiseLauncher.

-By right clicking on the system tray icon and selecting Configuration, the application's window will open to the configuration panel.
+By right-clicking the system tray icon and selecting Configuration, the application's window will open to the configuration panel.

 Client Configuration